otterscan/otterscan-book/src/api-docs/README.md

 ## Design Goals

 Otterscan's RPC namespaces aim to provide a minimalistic solution for Ethereum data access which overcomes the limitations of the standard JSON-RPC API.
-Implementing features directly in-node eliminates the need for additional indexer middleware, databases, or dependencies, reducing complexity and resource usage.
+Implementing features directly in-node eliminates the need for additional indexer middleware, databases, or dependencies.
 Our design prioritizes simplicity and flexibility over high-performance scalability.